top of page

 Sarah Javaid MBE

-Sarah started Cycle Sisters in 2016 after not finding any cycle groups she could identify with when trying to get back into cycling as an adult.
+Sarah started Cycle Sisters in 2016 after not finding any local cycle groups to help her to start cycling.
 Realising how a safe and supportive space that met the needs of Muslim women would have helped her, she set out to start a group of her own.

-Sarah went on to train as a Ride Leader and Cycle Instructor and her work was recognised with an MBE in the King's Birthday Honours List 2023.
+Sarah went on to train as a Ride Leader and Cycle Instructor and her work with Cycle Sisters was recognised with an MBE in the King's Birthday Honours List 2023.

 Emma Pajarillaga